caraoz/uscode/README.md

+This fork should be ported to Python 3

+#Original Author's Readme
 This repository contains the complete United States Code.
 Its purpose is to publish the federal code in a way that makes it easy for interested individuals to access both its content and its changes over